Zakintaliban/ilmatrix/docs/ILMATRIX_Documentation.md

 - Upload
   - Supported: PDF, TXT, PNG, JPG/JPEG, DOCX, PPTX
-  - Extracts text and stores a materialId for referencing
+  - Extracts text from each file and stores only the extracted text under a single materialId; original binaries are not persisted
+  - Attachments bar: per-file “Remove” buttons and a “Remove all” toolbar action; total per-material cap is 10 MB
+  - Retention: a background cleaner auto‑deletes material text files after a TTL (default 60 minutes, configurable via MATERIAL_TTL_MINUTES)
 - Explain
   - Structured and concise explanations, with short citations from material when possible
 - Quiz (MCQ)